spheredev/neosphere/README.md

 Download
 ========

-The latest stable miniSphere release at the time of this writing is **miniSphere 5.5.0**, released on Wednesday, August 12, 2020.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable Sphere GDK release at the time of this writing is **Sphere 5.5.1**, released on Sunday, September 13, 2020.
+Sphere GDK downloads are provided through GitHub, and the latest version is always available for download here:

 * <https://github.com/fatcerberus/minisphere/releases>